The Carbon Health Check API can be used to check the health of a Carbon server. The sections below guide you through using this API.

 This section guides you through deploying the Carbon Health Check components in a WSO2 Carbon product that does not support this feature by default.

-- Download the org.wso2.carbon.healthcheck.server.feature-<version-number>.zip and extract it.
+- Download and extract the relevant ZIP file.
 This folder is referred to as

 <API_HOME>in this document.